Master Terms of Service

 2.5.1.

 General Requirements.
-The customer is responsible for establishing and maintaining the technical environment required to connect to and use the API as described in the Documentation, including secure management of API Keys, network connectivity, and configuration.
+The Customer is responsible for establishing and maintaining the technical environment required to connect to and use the API as described in the Documentation, including secure management of API Keys, network connectivity, and configuration.

 2.5.2.